stand-art/jaxn/Specification.md

 local-time        = time-hour ":" time-minute ":" time-second [ time-secfrac ]
 local-date        = date-fullyear "-" date-month "-" date-mday

-local-date-time   = local-date "T" local-time offset-date-time  = local-date-time time-offset
+local-date-time   = local-date ( "T" / " " ) local-time
+offset-date-time  = local-date-time time-offset
 ```

 #### Notes

-The formats are described in [RFC 3339](https://tools.ietf.org/html/rfc3339), additional restrictions apply.
+The formats are described in [RFC 3339](https://tools.ietf.org/html/rfc3339).

 The represented date, time or timestamp must be valid, e.g. not `2000-02-30`.

-Leap second support is optional, an implementation may choose not to support leap-seconds.
-For interoperability, it is best *not* to use leap-seconds.
+Each type is a unique type and shall not be confused with the others.
+A round-trip must retain the type.

+Space is allowed as a separator between date and time.
+Two local date-time values are considered equal when both the date and the time part are equal, the separator is not part of the value.
+Round trips may replace the separator for another, using capital `T` is recommended.

 The precision of fractional seconds is implementation specific, but at least millisecond precision must be implemented.
 Nanosecond precision is recommended.